 Which Brings Us Back to the Justice League Snyder Cut…

-Why is Warner Bros. re-releasing Justice League?
+Why did Warner Bros. invest in the Snyder Cut?
 It’s a long, complicated, sad story.

 Under Whedon, Warner Bros. invested $25 million into extensive reshoots that lasted for about two months.
 Variety reported at the time that the studio wanted “to ensure that ‘Justice League’ [built] on the creative success of ‘Wonder Woman’ instead of serving up a ‘Suicide Squad’-style disappointment.”

 You might think that Snyder would be grateful to a colleague who stepped in to save his passion project, but instead Snyder has been openly critical of Whedon’s efforts.
-In July, Snyder told fans that he’d rather destroy the movie than use any footage shot by Whedon.
+(Justice League star Ray Fisher has also criticized Whedon for his on-set behavior.)
+In July 2020, Snyder told fans that he’d rather destroy the movie than use any footage shot by Whedon.

 “I’d destroy the movie before I use a single frame that I didn’t photograph.
 That is a f–king hard fact.
 I’d blow the f–king thing up.”

 Now, Snyder and his fans are getting their wish.
 (And you know what they say about wishes, right?)